 Be sure to use single-acting baking powder instead of double-acting baking powder.
-(Single-acting works when wet.
-Double-acting works with moisture and heat.)
-Most of the baking powders available in the grocery stores (ex: Rumford, Royal, Calumet, etc.) are double-acting and will not work with this recipe.
-The cake rises nicely in the oven but once removed from the oven, it falls flat.
-(Sad!)
-For single-acting baking powder, I know of only two brands: Alsa and Dr. Oetker.
-The Alsa brand (sold as a packet of little pink envelopes) is what most people use and it’s only sold in the Asian grocery stores.
-If you can find the Alsa brand, this baking powder works just fine and you’ll want to use one entire envelope for the below recipe.
-I used Dr. Oetker’s because it’s sold in a store near me.
-Unfortunately, it did not give yield the beautiful honeycombs even though I read it’s a single-acting baking powder.
-Because finding single-acting baking powder can be a frustrating task, in this recipe we make our own using ingredients which are readily available in every grocery store: baking soda and cream of tartar.
+Single-acting works when wet.
+Double-acting works with moisture and heat.
+Most of the baking powders in the grocery stores (ex: Rumford, Royal, Calumet, etc.) are double-acting and will not work with this recipe.
+The cake rises nicely in the oven, but once removed from the oven, it falls flat (very sad!).
+For single-acting baking powder, I familiar with two brands: Alsa baking powder and Dr. Oetker.
+The Alsa brand, sold mainly at Vietnamese grocery stores, is what most people use.
+Alsa works just fine for this recipe.
+If using Alsa baking powder, use one entire envelope.
+I tried Dr. Oetker’s because it’s sold at a store near me.
+Unfortunately, it did not yield the beautiful honeycombs.
+Because finding single-acting baking powder can be a frustrating task, I show you how to make your own single-acting baking powder with ingredients readily available in every grocery store: baking soda and cream of tartar.

-Be prepared to make this cake a few times before you are successful, so buy a full tray of eggs and extra tapioca starch.
-The size of the eggs is important too.
-The recipe calls for extra large or jumbo eggs.
+Be prepared to make this cake a few times before you are successful.
+Buy extra eggs and tapioca starch.
+The size of the eggs is important.
+The recipe calls for extra-large or jumbo eggs.

 Make sure your baking soda is not expired.
 We all have a container in our cupboard and have no idea how long it’s been in there.
 Buy a fresh box for this recipe.

-Once we add the baking powder we need to work quickly to get the cake into the oven as the baking powder is already activated.
+After adding the single-acting baking powder, work quickly to get the cake into the oven as the baking powder is already activated.